 Prior to July 1993, the McKeown bequest was held in trust by the Werribee District Hospital.
 However, with the closure of the ageing Werribee District Hospital and the opening of Wyndham’s new public hospital, the trust funds were entrusted in 1993 to the Werribee District Hospital Charitable Foundation, more commonly known as Werribee Hospital Foundation.

-Since that time the Foundation has astutely managed the trust funds for the betterment of public hospital services within the City of Wyndham (and its predecessor prior to local government amalgamations, the City of Werribee.)
+Since that time the foundation has astutely managed the trust funds for the betterment of public hospital services.

-In 2005, the Foundation received a $1 million boost from the estate of the late Vera Hanorah Davis of Watton Street, Werribee.
-As a member of the prominent Davis family, which was well known throughout the region as property and business owners, Vera was a popular local identity who lived and worked in Werribee all her fine 102 years.
+In 2005, the foundation received a $1 million boost from the estate of the late Vera Hanorah Davis of Watton Street, Werribee.

-In accordance with Miss Davis' wishes, The Herb & Emily Davis, parents of Vera, Perpetual Trust is now preserved to support public hospital services in Wyndham well into the future.
+In accordance Vera’s wishes, a perpetual trust is now preserved to support public hospital services in Wyndham well into the future.